 Session musicians are musicians who contribute to either a recording or a live performance.
 Session Musicians may have an ongoing contract with an artist but they are not full-time band members.

 Session musicians are paid a fee for performing at recording sessions.
 The fee is a single payment, not a royalty.
 In the U.K. the fee should be at or above the rate stipulated by the Musicians’ Union.

-Music Publishing began with the publication of sheet music such as notation, scores, song books, any music and lyric books etc. Unfortunately sheet music publishing is much less popular today.
+Music Publishing began with the publication of sheet music such as notation, scores, songbooks, any music, lyric books, etc. Unfortunately, sheet music publishing is much less popular today.

-Music Publishers collect royalties for both printed paper and digital versions sheet music.
+Music Publishers collect royalties for both printed paper and digital versions of sheet music.

 In the 1940s shellac was superseded by the much harder wearing vinyl.

 This is a type of filter that affects all frequencies above or below a threshold frequency.

 An event staged to present a developing act to A&R men (in the hope of getting signed) or to present a signed act to the media for promotion.

 having, containing, or producing the sound of or a sound resembling that of the s or the “sh”, in “sash”.